Omycron83/Website/about.markdown

 permalink: /about/
 ---

-My names Damian, and thats all you need to know for now :)
+My name is Damian, and thats all you need to know for now :)

 ![Profilbild](/assets/images/3.jpg)